Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Abstract

 \section{Abstract}

-Stochastic Unit Commitment (SUC) has been proposed to manage the uncertainties driven by the integration of renewable energy sources.
-When solved by Benders Decomposition (BD), the master problem becomes a binary integer programming which is NP-hard and computationally demanding for classical computational methods.
+Stochastic Unit Commitment (SUC) has been proposed to manage the uncertainties driven by renewable integration, but it leads to significant computational complexity.
+When accelerated by Benders Decomposition (BD), the master problem becomes binary integer programming, which is still NP-hard and computationally demanding for classical methods.
 Quantum Annealing (QA), known for efficiently solving Quadratic Unconstrained Binary Optimization (QUBO) problems, presents a potential solution.
 However, existing quantum algorithms rely on slack variables to handle linear binary inequality constraints, leading to increased qubit consumption and reduced computational efficiency.
-To solve the problem, this paper introduces the Powell-Hestenes-Rockafellar Augmented Lagrangian Multiplier (PHR-ALM) method to eliminate the need for slack variables so that the qubit consumption becomes independent of the increasing number of bender's cuts.
-To further reduce the qubit overhead, quantum ADMM is applied to break large-scale SUC into smaller blocks and enables a sequential solution.
-Consequently, the Quantum-based PHR-ADMM (QPHR-ADMM) can significantly reduce qubit requirements and enhancing the applicability of QA in SUC problem.
-The simulation results demonstrate the feasibility of the proposed QPHR-ADMM algorithm, indicating its superior time efficiency over classical approaches for large scale QUBO problems under the D-Wave QPU showcases.
+To solve the problem, this paper introduces the Powell-Hestenes-Rockafellar Augmented Lagrangian Multiplier (PHR-ALM) method to eliminate the need for slack variables, making qubit consumption independent of the increasing number of Benders cuts.
+To further reduce the qubit overhead, quantum ADMM is applied to break large-scale SUC into smaller blocks for sequential solutions, which does not scale with the number of generators.
+Finally, the simulation results on both 4-generator and the IEEE bus-118 systems demonstrate the feasibility and scalability of the proposed algorithm, indicating its superior qubit and runtime efficiency over classical and baseline quantum approaches on the D-Wave QPU platform.